itstrangvu/trangs/content/notes/how-this-blog-runs.md

 ## Why

 I created this site as my little corner of the internet.
-A space that's truly mine.
-I didn't want to rely on paid platforms like Substack or Medium because I believe in decentralization.
+A space that’s truly mine.
+I didn’t want to rely on paid platforms like Substack or Medium because I believe in decentralization.
 Owning my content and having full control over my site is important to me.
 Plus, I thought that building it myself might be a fun coding challenge.

-Here's what I set out to achieve:
+Here’s what I set out to achieve:

 - **Own my content** – No lock-ins, no platforms deciding what happens to my writing.